Steps towards moving to Kokkola or Pietarsaari

 More information:

-Welcome Office in Kokkola guides international students’ spouses with integration and employment.
+Welcome Office in Kokkola guides international students’ spouses with integration, services and employment.

-Welcome Office Kokkola also guides and helps with early childhood education, basic education and filling in applications.
+Welcome Office Kokkola also guides with family services, early childhood education, basic education and filling in applications.

 Their contact information and opening hours: